 Defining an Integrated, Modern, Blended Family

-The trial court found that the facts of S.C. v.
-J.D. demonstrated an integrated, modern, blended family, in which the defendant resided at his own mother’s home, but spent meaningful, regular periods of time at his father’s home, which was the home of his half-sibling.
+The trial court found that S.C. v.
+J.D.’s facts demonstrated an integrated, modern, blended family.
+The defendant resided at his own mother’s home but spent meaningful, regular periods of time at his father’s home, which was the home of his half-sibling.
 That time included: regular bi-monthly weekend, overnight parenting time; extended and more frequent overnight parenting time during the summer; and extended vacation and regular camping trips.
-In modern parlance, his father was the parent of alternate residence and exerted meaningful, regular parenting time at his home – with the Plaintiff uniformly present.
+In modern parlance, his father was the parent of alternate residence and exerted meaningful, standard parenting time at his home – with the Plaintiff uniformly present.

 “Household Member” Requirements in NJ Family Court

-In view of the facts of S.C. v.
-J.D., the family court explained that pursuant to the PDVA that, for purposes of the jurisdictional “household member” requirement, includes:
+Given the facts of S.C. v.
+J.D., the family court explained that according to the PDVA, for purposes of the jurisdictional “household member” requirement, includes: